xefi/faker-doc/content/3.locales/fr-ch.md

 ---
-title: French (Swiss)
+title: French (Switzerland)
-description: French Swiss locale for Xefi Faker PHP
+description: French Switzerland locale for Xefi Faker PHP
 ---

 You need to require the locale to be able to use it